Lessons from outcomes-based approaches to employment and skilling in low- and middle-income countries

 - Define robust multi-stakeholder governance structures that enable eligible populations, outcomes targets and pricing to be updated and refined as market needs flex and change.

-- To facilitate scale and speed to launch, consider pre-financing an initial period of service delivery, with subsequent provider contracts awarded on the basis of a demonstrated ability to cost-effectively deliver employment outcomes.
+- To facilitate , consider pre-financing an initial period of service delivery, with subsequent provider contracts awarded on the basis of a demonstrated ability to cost-effectively deliver employment outcomes.

 For more information, or for support to design outcomes-based contracts to deliver employment outcomes, contact: email@example.com